intuit/isl/playground/backend/README.md

 ./gradlew build
 ```

+## Project Structure

+This backend directory is self-contained for Railway deployment and includes:
+- `gradlew` and `gradlew.bat` - Gradle wrapper scripts
+- `gradle/wrapper/` - Gradle wrapper JAR and properties
+- `libs/` - ISL transform library JAR
+- `gradle.properties` - Gradle configuration

+These files are copies from the parent repository to enable Railway to build the project in isolation.

 ## Railway Deployment

 This app is configured to deploy on Railway.
 Push to GitHub and connect your repository in Railway.